GeordanKrahn/GitPractice/README.md

         - Can use some other shorthand for your organisation such as `bugfix: <message>`
         - make them clear and descriptive and to the point
 - `git push` - uploads all local branch commits to the corresponding remote branch git repository.
+- `git pull` - pulls the current state, makes our working copy up to date
 - `git status` - displays information about the current state of our repository
 - `git log` - Displays information about the commit history
     -   `commit 708c6dac011fe676a480742a48f68278a0d22e1d (HEAD -> main)`  - commit ID uniquely identifies the commit